SAP Personas @ Cubic

 Wireframing and prototyping

 In the end, the PFOs were the only ones using this specific Personas process and their needs should be met with the most optimization.
 SAP Personas made it really easy to create working prototypes and I had the PFOs test each version and we would meet to see what aspects could be improved on in the next version.

 The redesigned process

-The final product was a dashboard which allowed the users to simply enter the project information once and it would be automatically entered in each screen.
-Before they would have to manually enter the specific screen code to enter a certain screen.
-Now all the screens they need are accessible with just a click.
-After the user is finished with each screen, a button will be there to lead them to the next screen with the information already entered.
+The final product was a dashboard which allowed the users to enter the project information once which would then autofill the information too all subsequent screens.
+All of the screens involved in the month end process are now laid out in a sequential order, making it easier to follow and for new trainees to learn.
+After the user is finished with each screen, a button will be there to lead them to the next with the information prefilled.
 This new process reduced the time to complete the month end process by 78%.